- Julie Turner

 Non-monogamy: Visiting other float centres

-I have been lucky enough to visit at least 20 float centres.
-I haven’t floated at all of them, but most of them.
-I have been in 10 different types/models of float tanks.
+I have been lucky enough to float at 20+ float centres and visited a handful more.
+I have been in 10+ different types/models of float tanks.
 Now that centres are popping up all over the place I’ve taken full advantage of visiting float centres everywhere I go.
 At my last count, there were 32 float centres in BC, with many more across Canada, the United States, and globally.

 When I go to a new float centre there are plenty of things I am drawn to.
 The location is the first thing I notice about a float centre.
 Each centre is very unique (franchises are similar, but each store will adapt their own identity).
 I’ve been to float centres in strip malls, stand alone buildings, on a second story, character homes.
 Probably most memorable location is Still Life Massage and Float in Bellingham, WA; they are located on the marina which offers the most amazing post float view I've ever witnessed.